midankalahon786/midankalahon786/README.md

 I'm a dedicated Computer Science student with a strong foundation in **Kotlin**, **Android Studio**, and **C++**.
 My academic journey has equipped me with solid problem-solving skills and a passion for building applications that make a difference.
 I'm always eager to learn new technologies and apply them to real-world challenges.

-Currently, I'm deep into developing a **Bus Tracking System** project, focusing on [real-time tracking, user-friendly interfaces and scalable].
-This project allows me to apply my skills in [React, Node.js, React Native, Android Development].
+Currently, I'm deep into developing a **Bus Tracking System** project, focusing on real-time tracking, user-friendly interfaces and scalable.
+This project allows me to apply my skills in React, Node.js, React Native, Android Development.

 ---